When Duty Calls: Maintaining Connection During Temporary Relocation

 Children, especially younger ones, are tactile.
 They need physical items to ground them such as:

-• Security Objects: Encourage the child to keep a "daddy/mommy blanket" or a specific stuffed animal that stays with them.
+• Encourage the child to keep a security object such as a "daddy/mommy blanket" or a specific stuffed animal that stays with them.

-• Voice-Recorded Books: If you are away, your child can still hear your voice reading their favorite bedtime story via recordable books.
+• If you are away, your child can still hear your voice reading their favorite bedtime story via recordable books.

 2. Visual Predictability